Maukharis of Kannauj: Origin

+Several Maukhari branches were found to be distributed across multiple regions of the subcontinent.
+The dynastic name is believed to derive from Mukhara, an eponymous progenitor.
+According to the Harshacharita by Bāṇabhaṭṭa, the marriage between princess Rājyaśrī and Grahavarman united the Pushyabhuti and Mukhara lineages.
+The dynasty claimed descent from Ashvapati, who is described in the Mahabharata as the ruler of Madra in the Punjab, thereby associating themselves with the Solar dynasty.

+Epigraphic evidence indicates that the Maukhari presence extended beyond northern India.
+The Chandravalli inscription records that a branch of the family resided in the Karnataka region, in the vicinity of Punnata.
+Based on references in the Sanskrit play Kaumudi Mahotsava, historian E. A. Pires hypothesized that the Maukharis ruled Magadha prior to the emergence of the Gupta Empire.
+However, modern historical consensus rejects this theory, as the literary evidence is considered insufficient to support the claim.

-There is a difference of opinion on the origins of the Maukharis.
-The initial branch of the Maukharis ruled from Gaya in modern-day Bihar where they were probably subordinates of the Later Gupta dynasty.
-The Maukharis have been associated with the Magadha region since the Mauryan period.
-The earliest inscription of the Maukhari dynasty has been found in Gaya dating back to the third-century BCE on a clay seal and the Maukharis continued to have a recorded presence in Gaya until the 6th century CE.
+The earliest Maukhari inscription has been found in Gaya dating back to the third-century BCE on a clay seal and the Maukharis continued to have a recorded presence in Gaya early in the 6th century CE.

-Due to the events leading to the collapse of the Gupta Empire, Harivarman, the first Maukhari of Kannauj, likely migrated westwards to carve out his own kingdom.

 History

 The main sources of history regarding the Maukharis of Kannauj include references in texts like the Harshacharita and Mañjuśrī-mūla-kalpa, the travelogues of foreign visitors particularly from China and the inscriptions left both by themselves and by their rivals including the Later Gupta dynasty.

 After travelling from Gaya in Bihar, Harivarman, the first Maukhari ruler of this branch left an inscription dated to 487 CE in Sidhi district of Madhya Pradesh and this indicates that he was originally a chief under Buddhagupta of the Imperial Guptas.
 His son, Adityavarman, married the sister of Harshagupta of the Later Gupta dynasty.
 However the first ruler of this line to use the title of maharajadhiraja was his son, Ishanavarman.
 The Aphsad inscription of Ādityasena of the Later Guptas gives information that Ishanavarman defeated the Alchon Huns in battle while the Haraha inscription gives information on further military victories against the Gaudas, Andhras and the Sulikas (theorised by some scholars to be the Chaulukyas).
 Despite marital alliances between them, the Maukharis had a rivalry with the Later Guptas of Magadha.
 Ishanavarman was succeeded by one of his sons, Sarvavarman in approximately 560 CE who in turn was succeeded by Avantivarman in the 580s.
 Avantivarman was known by various titles including Paramesvara and "pride of the race".
 Under his rule, the Maukhari kingdom spread from Thaneshwar in the West to Nalanda district in the east.

 The last Maukhari ruler was Grahavarman who reigned from c.
 600 to 605 CE.
 He was married to a princess of the Pushyabhuti dynasty leading to an alliance between the two kingdoms however he was killed in battle by Devagupta of Malwa and the Maukhari territories where eventually absorbed into the territory of Harsha.